 Curriculum

-The intentionality of our curriculum consists of a carefully structured, classical Christian course of study which advances the “intentionality or logic of learning.”
-Central to the curricula are six core academic subjects: Christian studies, English, history, Latin, math, and science.
-Additionally, in grade 7, Logic is taught concurrently with Latin.
-Students also take one semester of Physical Education each year.
-In addition to core subjects, all students in grades 7 and 8 will enroll in three semester-long elective classes each year and students in grades 5 and 6 participate in seven or eight specialist classes, providing additional curricular breadth and exploration.
-Each subject at Bear Creek is taught from a Christian worldview which builds a critical framework to help each student become the individual God intends.
+Our Middle School curriculum consists of a carefully structured, classical Christian course of study which advances the “intentionality or logic of learning.”
+Central to the curricula are courses in Christian studies, English, fine arts, history, Latin, math, physical education, and science.
+In grade 7, logic is taught consecutively with Latin.
+In addition to the required courses, the curriculum is enhanced with electives.
+Students in grades 7 and 8 enroll in up to two semester-long elective classes each year, and students in grades 5 and 6 participate in seven or eight specialist classes, providing additional curricular breadth and exploration.
+Each subject at Bear Creek is taught from a Christian worldview and teachers work together to augment and develop cross-disciplinary connections in the curriculum to make it challenging and interesting for students.

 Math